samiksome92/Scripts/README.md

 ## `desktopWikipedia.js`
 A simple user script to redirect mobile english wikipedia links to their desktop versions.
 The script replaces `*.m.wikipedia.org` with `*.wikipedia.org` in url to achieve this.

 ---

+## `fortiauth.py`
+A script to automatically login to fortinet firewall captive portal.

+Given a username and password this script automatically monitors the network and logs in to the fortinet captive portal when needed.
+It also send keepalive requests periodically to maintain the login.

+### Requirements
+- `requests`

+Simply run the script to use it.

+---